 Once you've selected a breeder, be sure to investigate the premises thoroughly.
 Make sure the breeder isn't forcing the dogs to live on top of each other, and that the breeder is taking the time to train the dogs.

 Of course, there will always be some quirks you'll have to train out of the dog when you adopt a puppy.
 But the earlier the breeder begins to train the dog, the fewer issues you should have.

 Make sure the dog's living space is safe and clean, and make sure the breeder can produce the proper health certifications before sending you out the door.
 The last thing you want to do is spend hundreds or even thousands of dollars on a dog – and then even more money at the vet because the dog is constantly sick.

 A Final Word about the Chinese Shar-Pei

-The Chinese Shar-Pei is a lovable snob.
-She’ll give you her loyalty and devotion, but she may snub anyone new that enters the home – perhaps permanently.
+The Chinese Shar-Pei temperament makes her a lovable snob.
+She’ll give you her loyalty and devotion, but she may snub anyone new that enters the home – perhaps even permanently.

-She’s easy to groom, though you will have to be more vigilant if she suffers from one of the skin conditions that are known to affect this breed.
+She’s easy to groom, though you will have to be more vigilant if she suffers from one of the skin conditions known to affect this breed.

 There are a lot of health issues that a Shar-Pei can succumb to, including her very own “Shar-Pei fever.”
 (Lucky her.)
 It is important to be aware of these conditions so that you can take her in for treatment at the first sign of infection.

 All in, the Shar-Pei is a reserved and loving dog who will guard your home with her life.
 Just don’t let her get too close to other dogs, as she may instinctually be ready for a fight.
 She can’t help it – it’s in her blood.